 Generations of LGBTQ people have been coming out and working together towards their common goal: make the world a safe place for LGBTQ people to exist.
 In today’s increasingly online world, even websites can “come out” by using the new .gay top-level domain extension.
-With donations that support the LGBTQ community and policies that prohibit hate, the .gay namespace is taking a groundbreaking approach to making the internet — and the physical world — a safer and more welcoming place for all LGBTQ people.
+With donations that support the LGBTQ community and policies that prohibit hate, the .gay namespace and LGBT Domain Registration are taking a groundbreaking approach to making the internet — and the physical world — a safer and more welcoming place for all LGBTQ people.

 “Gay is Good”